What Happens When you Die Without A Will in Texas

 If you are single and have children, then all your property will pass to your descendants.
-If your descendants are of the same degree of relationship, (meaning, for example, all are your children or all are your grandchildren), then the assets will be divided equally between them.
+If your descendants are of the same degree of relationship, (meaning, for example, all are your children or all are your grandchildren), then they will each receive an equal share.

 However, if your descendants are of different degrees of relationship, (meaning some of your children survive while others predecease you, leaving children or grandchildren of their own), then the younger generation will inherit only the share the older generation would have received had he or she survived.

 For example, supposed you had three children.
 If all three survive you, then each will receive 1/3 of your estate.
 If one dies before you, but has two surviving children, then the two surviving children would inherit 1/3, but the children of the deceased child would split their parent’s share.
 However, suppose all the children predecease you, and 6 grandchildren in total survive you.
-In that case, your estate would be split into 6 shares, one for each grandchild.
+In that case, each grandchild would receive 1/6 of your estate.

 Who Inherits When A Married Person Dies Without a Will in Texas?